• Skip to primary navigation

 3. The Consequences of Not Using This Document

-Many states or counties protect consumers by requiring companies file a DBA Registration when a business name is used.
+Many states or counties protect consumers by requiring companies to file a DBA Registration when a business name is used.
 Additionally, most banks require a DBA statement before allowing you to open a business bank account under your trade name.

 Here are some of the consequences if you do not use a Trade Name Registration to operate your business under a unique name: